-No special provisions were developed to meet the particular needs of the affected groups or persons including, but not limited to, minorities, the elderly, small businesses, and farmers since none of these entities was identified to be impacted.
+No special provisions were developed to meet the particular needs of affected groups or persons as no groups were identified to be impacted.

 (26) Include a description of any alternative regulatory provisions which have been considered and rejected and a statement that the least burdensome acceptable alternative has been selected.